YingxuH/DataSciencePosts/docs/From_ESRGAN_to_RealESRGAN.md

 The experiments are performed with a scaling factor of x4.
 The model is trained on 2650 4k images.
 Experiments show that the proposed model outperforms previous SOTA methods in both sharpness and details.

+## Real-ESRGAN
+Although the ESRGAN model has made several enhancements upon the traditional SRGAN, its performance on real-world images might still have problems due to the bias in training data.
+Classical image degradation model is still hard to simulate real-world low quality images.
+Therefore, in this paper, a high-order degradation model is proposed to better intimate the real-world phenomenon.

+The contributions of this work are as follows:
+- It proposes a high-order degradation process to model practical degradations.
+- It applies pixel-shuffle on the input of the generators.
+It switched the discriminator from VGG framework to U-Net, and introduced spectral normalization to deal with the complicated data set and allieviate the instability of U-net.